-SERVICE PLAN AND AGREEMENT (DOMESTIC INFANT ADOPTIONS)
+SERVICE PLAN AND AGREEMENT (DOMESTIC ADOPTIONS - PROJECT WAIT NO LONGER)

 This Service Plan and Agreement ("Agreement") is entered into by and between THE BARKER ADOPTION FOUNDATION ("Barker" or the "Agency") and ("Adopting Parents").
-Both parties agree to the following terms, conditions, and obligations as they work together toward the placement of a child for adoption.
-ARTICLE I ARTICLET BARKER SERVICES AND RESPONSIBILITIES
+Both parties agree to the following terms, conditions, and obligations as they work together toward the placement of a child or sibling group (either shall be referred to as "child") for adoption.

+ARTICLE I

+BARKER SERVICES AND RESPONSIBILITIES